Want a better way to keep track of and hit your SEO goals?

 - Environment Name – The name of the environment being previewed.
 An environment can be a testing or staging environment that QA people use before sending a website into production.

-- Container ID – The ID of the GTM container for SEO goals
+- Container ID – The ID of the Google Tag Manager container for SEO goals

 - Container Version – The version of the GTM container.